MorganAw/progressive-js-boilerplate/README.md

 running the `$ npm run local-server` command, you could start the server in the exact same way by running the `$ node src/server/server.js` command.

-This command just tells your computer to have node run the `server.js` file.
+This command just tells your computer to have node run the `server.js` file located in our `src/server` directory.
 In this file, we create an instance of an Express application and tack on our configurations (static file locations, favicon info, port to listen on, etc).

 **The most important thing being configured at this time is the routes!** In this case, it would be the lines